-Australian pine tree (Casuarina equisetifolia) belongs to the Casuarinaceae family.
+The Australian pine tree (Casuarina equisetifolia) belongs to the family Casuarinaceae.
 It is a tall evergreen tree that is native to Southeast Asia, Northern Australia and the Pacific Islands.
 This tree grows in coastal forests or shoreline, and up to 6-35 m in height.
 The foliage consists of slender, much-branched green to gray-green, 23-38 cm long twigs, bearing minute scale-leaves in whorls of 6-8.
 It is monoecious, with the male flowers in simple spikes and the female flowers on short peduncles.
 The fruit is an ovate woody structure, superficially resembling a conifer cone made up of numerous carpels each containing a single seed with a small wing.